CorefluxCommunity/Coreflux-central/README.md

 Dive into the Coreflux MQTT Broker documentation for a seamless start and expert guidance.
 Our documentation is structured to provide you with all the necessary information, whether you prefer a command-driven environment or a visual interface.

 ### Hubless Installation & Configuration
-- **Installation**: Set up Coreflux Central on your system with our straightforward [Installation Guide](https://docs.coreflux.org/getting-started/hubless/installation).
+- **Installation**: Set up Coreflux Central on your system with our straightforward [MQTT Broker installation](https://docs.coreflux.org/getting-started/hubless/installation).
 - **Configuration**: Tailor your MQTT Broker with our detailed [Configuration Instructions](https://docs.coreflux.org/getting-started/hubless/configuration).
 - **Certificates**: Secure your connections using TLS with our [Certificates Guide](https://docs.coreflux.org/getting-started/hubless/certificates).
 - **Websockets**: Enable MQTT over WebSockets for real-time communication following our [Websockets Setup](https://docs.coreflux.org/getting-started/hubless/websockets).

 ### Prerequisites
-Before you start, ensure you meet all the [Prerequisites](https://docs.coreflux.org/getting-started/), including a basic understanding of MQTT, system requirements, and network configuration.
+Before you start, ensure you meet all the [What is MQTT]()[,](https://docs.coreflux.org/data-hub/mqtt/) including a basic understanding of MQTT, system requirements, and network configuration.

 Bookmark the [Coreflux Documentation](https://docs.coreflux.org) for easy reference and stay ahead in managing your IoT solutions effectively.